corylanou/hype-action-demo/.hype/module.md

 ## The Action

-The current action is set to only generate the readme on a pull request.
+The current action is set to only generate the readme on a pull request and commit it back to that same pull request.
 You can modify this to your own needs.

 <code src="hype.yml"></code>